stanislavulrych/tempo-api-python-client/README.md

 ## Getting Started

 You need an API token for communicating with tempo REST APIs.
-Documentation could be found at https://tempo.io/doc/timesheets/api/rest/latest/

 ```
 from tempoapiclient import client